niap3/vintage_windows_machine_theme/README.md

 ## Credits

-This theme was inspired by the [Windows XP Luna theme](https://github.com/sinedied/vscode-windows-xp-theme) by [sinedied](https://github.com/sinedied).
+This theme is a mod of the [Windows XP Luna theme](https://github.com/sinedied/vscode-windows-xp-theme) by [sinedied](https://github.com/sinedied).
 The syntax highlighting color scheme was derived from the default VS Code Light (Visual Studio) theme.